Urban Stormwater & Green Infrastructure

 Research Themes

-- Green roofs: hydrologic behavior, evapotranspiration, thermal effects
+• Green roofs: hydrologic behavior, evapotranspiration, and thermal effects

-- Urban flood mitigation under intense rainfall (pluvial flooding)
+• Urban flood mitigation under short-duration, high-intensity rainfall

 Selected Contributions